utshomax/postman-docs/src/pages/docs/sending-requests/visualizer.md

 ## Using Postbot to create visualizations

-Not sure how to write a visualizations for your request?
+Not sure how to write a visualization for your request?
 Ask Postbot!
 Tell Postbot what you want to do using plain language, and Postman uses artificial intelligence to generate a visualization for you.
 Use Postbot to create a new visualization, change the type of visualization, fix your existing visualization, and more.

 To create a visualization with Postbot, do the following: